IshuKrPathak/socio/README.md

 ### Tech Stack <a name="tech-stack"></a>

-The Tech stack for this project include Typescript ,Nextjs ,Next.js Auth, Prisma,Tailwind CSS, PostgreSQL .
+The Tech stack for this project include Typescript ,Nextjs ,Next.js Auth,Vine.js , Prisma,Tailwind CSS, PostgreSQL .